grafana/grafana/docs/sources/auth/saml.md

 # Supported SAML

 The SAML single-sign-on (SSO) standard is varied and flexible.
-Our implementation contains, the subset of features needed to provide a smooth authentication experience into Grafana.
+Our implementation contains the subset of features needed to provide a smooth authentication experience into Grafana.

 > Should you encounter any problems with our implementation, please don't hesitate to contact us.